 Your CPU is the MVP of any laptop or computer.
 Your CPU or central processing unit is the brain, the control room, and the ship captain.
 It makes thousands upon thousands of important decisions every single second without rest.
 This is what allows your components to work; without the CPU, they cannot do anything.

 The better your CPU, the better your computer will perform in every single aspect.
 This means this is the most important part to prioritize alongside your GPU.
 A poor CPU will actually act as a bottleneck if the GPU is stronger.
-This means you need to make sure your CPU can handle the demand of your GPU.
+This means you need to make sure your CPU can handle the demand of your GPU, because CPU also affects FPS.

 Look for the newest generation of a processor for the best possible performance.